bernhardAxonIvy/doc/source/designer-guide/process-modeling/projects.rst

    .. warning::

-      Please rename your resources only in Axon.ivy and not in *Java* or *Resource* perspectives.
-Trying to do renaming of Axon.ivy artifacts in other perspectives may result in an unusable project.
+      Please rename your resources only in Axon Ivy and not in *Java* or *Resource* perspectives.
+Trying to do renaming of Axon Ivy artifacts in other perspectives may result in an unusable project.

 -  *Move* - Moves the selected resources to another project.
 The `move